> Macadamia Nut Oil: Better than Olive Oil?

 Macadamia Nut Oil

 NOW brand gets great reviews.
-Buy it on Amazon here or iHerb here
+You can buy it from Amazon or iHerb here

 NOTE New customer at iHerb?
 Click on any of the iHerb links on this site and you’ll get $10 OFF an order totalling $40 or more, or $5 off an order totally less than $40.
 If for some reason you don’t see the discount when you go to checkout, use the coupon code: AJU110

 I’ve tried several brands of macadamia nut oil.

 There is some variation in taste but mac oil, as it’s sometimes affectionately known, is flavourful yet mild enough to harmonize with many different foods.

-The price can be pretty reasonable, often much less than good quality extra virgin olive oil.
+The price is often quite reasonable, less than what you pay for good quality extra virgin olive oil.